starkbank/sdk-clojure/README.md

 (def balance (starkbank.balance/get user))
 ```

-4.2 Set it as a default user in the `config/config.exs` file:
+4.2 Set it as a default user in the SDK:

 ```clojure
 (def project {